-Over one million veterans have used the Post-9/11 (or “New”) GI Bill to go to school.
-It has helped these veterans in their transition home and trained America’s next greatest generation to lead in tech startups, Fortune 500 corporations, nonprofits, and at every level of government across the country.
-Though wildly successful, the New GI Bill has been exploited by predators in the for-profit school sector, who take advantage of these benefits and leave veterans stuck with unnecessary debt and a sub-par education.
-IAVA is committed to defending the GI Bill from these predatory institutions in order to give both the veteran and the taxpayer the best possible return on investment.
+Over one million veterans have used the Post-9/11 GI Bill to go to school.
+It has helped these veterans in their transition from military service and trained America’s next greatest generation to lead in tech startups, Fortune 500 corporations, nonprofits, and at every level of government across the country.
+Though wildly successful, the GI Bill has been exploited by predatory, under-performing schools, who take advantage of these benefits and leave veterans stuck with unnecessary debt and a sub-par education.
+Additionally, it has been a consistent target for potential cuts through the years.
+IAVA is committed to defending the GI Bill from both these predatory institutions and any potential cuts in order to ensure military-connected students can receive the benefits and education that they deserve.

 The Post-9/11 GI Bill has now sent more than one million veterans and dependents to school and remains one of the military’s best retention and recruiting tools.
 In IAVA’s latest member survey, 93% of IAVA members reported having used, or that they are currently using or planning to transfer their Post-9/11 GI Bill benefit.
 79% agree that the Post-9/11 GI Bill is essential to military recruitment and 87% believe it is extremely or very important to transition to civilian life.